Debjyoti2004/StaffSync-DevOps-Practice-MARN-App/README.md

-# 🚀 StaffSync Backend - Secure Setup with Docker Secrets
+# 🛡️ Secure Setup with Docker Secrets (Environment Variables)

 This guide explains how to set up the **StaffSync Backend** using **Docker secrets** for secure credential management.